hughdingb58/deposit_size_prediction/readme.md

-# Predicting bank deposit size across varying economic conditions
+# Predicting bank non-maturity deposit size across varying economic conditions

 This project aims to predict bank deposit sizes using macro-economic indicators and bank-level data.

 # Project description

-In today's dynamic banking environment, accurately predicting deposits is crucial for effective liquidity management and strategic decision-making.
-Deposits form a significant portion of a bank's liabilities and are subject to various factors such as interest rates, economic conditions, and customer behavior.
-By leveraging data science techniques, banks can gain deeper insights into the drivers of deposits and improve their forecasting accuracy.
+In today's banking environment, accurately predicting deposits is crucial for effective liquidity management and strategic decision-making.
+Non-maturity deposits form a significant portion of a bank's liabilities and are subject to various factors such as interest rates, economic conditions, and customer behavior.
+Banks can use data science techniques to gain deeper insights into the drivers of deposits and improve their forecasting accuracy.

-Our goal is specifically to forecast US bank deposit size based on key macroeconomic indicators, including
+Our goal is to forecast US bank non-maturity deposit size based on key macroeconomic indicators, including

 - interest rates,
 - GDP growth rate as a proxy for consumer confidence (economic expansion vs recession), and